 To qualify for help from the PDSA, you must live within the catchment area of a PDSA PetAid hospital or practice, and you must be in receipt of either Housing Benefit or Council Tax Benefit.

-Dog Friendly pubs and cafes
+Dog Friendly pubs, cafes and groups

 The good news is that there are a number of pubs and cafes that you can take your dog into.
 There are several comprehensive lists that you can check: